ktechmidas/pmcf/doc/source/user/configfile.rst

     present, only the AWSFWProvisioner uses this value.
 Typically would be different in different profiles, and only stored at the profile level.

-:stage:
+:environment:
-    Stage (dev, test, prod, etc).
+    Environment (dev, test, prod, etc).
 Typically would be passed on the command line, but is valid in the configuration file.

 A full sample config file::